How to Plant and Grow Juniper

 Unlike other mites, spruce mites prefer cool weather, so watch for them in the spring and fall.

-As with aphids, a strong spray of water can knock this pest loose, though it will likely take multiple treatments.
+As with aphids, a strong spray of water can knock the pests loose.

 If that doesn’t work, a broad-spectrum insecticide like Bonide Mite-X can kill them off.